-A Synplify, Synplify Pro, Synplify Premier, or Certify project with an existing Identify implementation can be opened directly in the Identify instrumentor.
-To open a synthesis project directly from the Identify instrumentor, select File->Open project from the main menu, click the Open existing project icon, or click the Open Project button in the project window.
-Each of these commands brings up the Open Project file dialog box to allow you to navigate to the directory containing the synthesis project (prj) files.
+A Synplify Pro project with an existing Identify implementation can be opened directly in the Identify instrumentor.
+To open a synthesis project directly from the Identify instrumentor, select File->Open project from the main menu, click the Open existing project icon, or click the

+Open Project button in the project window.
+Each of these commands brings up the Open Project file dialog box to allow you to navigate to the directory containing the Synplify Pro project (prj) files.

-On opening a Synplify, Synplify Pro, Synplify Premier, or Certify project file, the data for that project is loaded into the Identify instrumentor.
+On opening a Synplify Pro project file, the data for that project is loaded into the Identify instrumentor.
 Loading a project retrieves all of the information stored in the project (user settings and file histories are automatically saved).
 The Identify instrumentor automatically compiles the files.
 When compilation is complete, the instrumentation window displays the design hierarchy and the HDL file content with all the potential instrumentation marked and available for selection.